UN

 −f FILE

-Add input file to the sandbox.
+Add input file to /tmp/ in the sandbox.
+Works with code execution, sessions, and services.
 Can be used multiple times.

 −a